 District Office Internship

-Due to the COVID-19 Pandemic, there will be no Fall 2020 Internship program.
-Please check back after fall semester for Spring 2020 internship opportunities.
+Due to the COVID-19 Pandemic, there will be no Summer 2021 Internship program.
+Please check back for updates on Fall 2021 internship opportunities.

 Are you interested in State Government?
 Are you a current college or high school student wanting to learn new skills and build your resume?
 If so, you should consider applying for an Assembly internship in my district office.
 I am looking for bright, self-motivated, energetic individuals who are interested in learning the dynamics of working in a legislative district office while making an impact in their community.